michaelstrojny1/QuDiffuse/README.md

-# QuDiffuse (Black and White Image Generation Entirely Run on Quantumn Annealer)
+# QuDiffuse (Black and White Image Generation Entirely Run on Quantum Annealer)

 A binary diffusion model implemented as a Deep Belief Network (DBN), where each reverse timestep is a Conditional Restricted Boltzmann Machine (cRBM).
 The model supports quantum annealer simulated sampling with D-Wave Pegasus topology constraints.
 Please read this pre-print for theory: https://www.overleaf.com/read/gydkrjjjgjbf#32aee4

 ## Overview